koodinorja/angular-snippets-es6/README.md

 Code snippets for Vs Code

 ## Installation
-Launch Command Palette (F1 or CTRL + SHIFT + P or what ever) and type 'install extension'.
+Launch Command Palette (F1 or CTRL + SHIFT + P for windows) and type 'install extension'.